rtdip/core/docs/blog/posts/rtdip_data_quality.md

 ### Data Validation at Ingestion

-Implementing data validation checks when data enters a pipeline before any transformation can prevent issues from becoming lost and hard to tracks.
-It is possible to set this with automated scripts that can validate incoming data against predefined rules for example it is possible to check for duplication, outliers, missing values, inconsistent data types and much more.
+Implementing data validation checks when data enters a pipeline before any transformation can prevent issues from becoming lost and hard to track.
+It is possible to set this with automated scripts that can validate incoming data against predefined rules, for example, it is possible to check for duplication, outliers, missing values, inconsistent data types and much more.

 ### Continuous Monitoring